polo74/doc/deploy_qemu_service.md

 For the tutorial, we will create as example an empty NGINX server.
 I let you adapt the procedure the software you want.

-## I: Create the virtual machine and configure network
+## I: Configure the network and the machine

-To create the virtual machine and configure the routed network, we use the tool virt-manager.
+To configure configure the routed network and add our VM into, we use the tool virt-manager.
 You alse can use virsh if you're CLI only.

-### Create the virtual machine

 ### Create the routed network

+On virt-manager, click right on your connexion -> "details"

+> TODO

+Go on "Virtual networks"

+> TODO

+Create a new network:

+> TODO

+Name your network, select the "Routed" mode and select an unused IP address:

+> TODO

 ### Configure the virtual machine

+Open your virtual machine by double clicking on it

+> TODO

+Show the details

+> TODO

+Alter the existing network interface or create a new one to use the new routed network, and apply modifications

+> TODO

 ## II: Open the port with firewall-cmd